USC-FORTIS/NLP-ADBench/README.md

-# Step by Step Instructions for Running the Code
+# Step by Step Instructions for Running the Benchmark

 ## Environment Setup Instructions